Skip to main content

 3. How to evaluate a fund’s RoC

-If a fund’s total return on NAV exceeds its distribution rate on NAV, any RoC is likely to be a decision that defers some tax liability into the future.
+If a fund’s total return on NAV exceeds its distribution rate on NAV, any RoC is likely to defer some tax liability into the future.

 Why invest with Nuveen?